Get insider access

 ASUS makes a lot of monitors, and they generally fall into the following lineups:

-• Republic Of Gamers (ROG): This is ASUS' premium gaming lineup aimed at competitive and hardcore gamers with high refresh rates and even some OLED models.
+• Republic Of Gamers (ROG): This is ASUS' premium gaming lineup aimed at gamers who want the best experience, including high refresh rates and extra features.
+Within this lineup, there are premium ROG Swift and lower-end ROG Strix models.

-• ProArt: This lineup includes a variety of monitors focusing on color accuracy aimed at content creators.
+• ProArt: This lineup includes a variety of monitors aimed at content creators.
 It includes basic 1440p office monitors and even high-end OLED displays.

 • ZenScreen: These are portable monitors with a focus on productivity.

 ASUS also has a few other monitor lineups with only a few monitors, like the Designo, Eye Care, Touch, and Business lineups.
-Like other brands, ASUS' naming scheme can be hard to understand and confusing, so if you're looking at an ASUS monitor, it's best to read the full specs to know its features, refresh rate, and resolution.
+Like other brands, ASUS' naming scheme can be complex, so if you're looking at an ASUS monitor, it's best to read the full specs to know its features, refresh rate, and resolution.

 Recent Updates